- 1/2 cup butter, softened

 - 1 teaspoon vanilla extract

 - In a large bowl, cream butter and brown sugar until light and fluffy.
 Beat in egg yolk and vanilla.
-Combine the flour, salt and baking powder; gradually add to creamed mixture and mix well.
+In a small bowl, whisk flour, salt and baking powder; gradually beat into creamed mixture.

-- Roll out dough into a 12x10-in. rectangle between two sheets of waxed paper; transfer to a baking sheet.
-Refrigerate for 30 minutes.
+- Roll dough between two sheets of waxed paper into a 12x10-in. rectangle; transfer to a baking sheet.
+Refrigerate 30 minutes.

-- In a small microwave-safe bowl, melt chocolate chips and shortening.
-Stir in the walnuts, milk and vanilla.
-Remove waxed paper from dough; spread with filling.
-Tightly roll up jelly-roll style, starting with a long side.
-Wrap in plastic wrap; refrigerate for 2 hours or until firm.
+- In a small microwave-safe bowl, melt chocolate chips and shortening; stir until smooth.
+Stir in walnuts, milk and vanilla.
+Remove top sheet of waxed paper; spread dough with filling.
+Using waxed paper to shape dough, roll up tightly jelly-roll style, starting with a long side.
+Wrap in plastic wrap; refrigerate 2 hours or until firm.

-- Unwrap and cut into 1/4-in. slices.
-Place 2 in. apart on lightly greased baking sheets.
-Bake at 375° for 8-10 minutes or until set.
-Remove to wire racks.
-Store in an airtight container.
-Yield: about 2-1/2 dozen.
+- Preheat oven to 375°.
+Unwrap and cut dough crosswise into 1/4-in. slices.
+Place 2 in. apart on greased baking sheets.
+Bake 7-9 minutes or until set.
+Cool 1 minute before removing from pans to wire racks.
+Yield: 4 dozen.

 Reviews for Fudgy Pinwheel Cookies